-Visit our page to submit a nomination for a leadership award.
+To submit a nomination for a leadership award visit this webpage.
 Please Note: Additional information on the awards program can be found in the 'About' section.

 Nicholas H. Woods Award To the freshman who demonstrated initiative, motivation, and potential for continued student leadership within the university.